hydraulic-software/conveyor/guidebook/docs/outputs.md

 When you generate a repository site you will get the following files:

-* For Linux:
-    * A `.deb` package for Debian/Ubuntu derived distributions.
-The site directory is also an apt repository, and the `.deb` will install sources files that use it.
-    * A plain tarball (which doesn't auto update).
-* For macOS:
-    * Zips containing separate Intel and ARM .app folders.
-They'll be signed and notarized if credentials were supplied.
-    * Two `appcast.rss` files, one for each CPU architecture.
-These control updates.
 * For Windows:
     * An MSIX package and `.appinstaller` XML file.
 The `.appinstaller` file is what's checked to find updates, and it contains its own URL so you can open it from any location (i.e. a download), and it will still work.
     * An EXE file.
 This is a small program that requests Windows to install the MSIX file using the built-in software update mechanism, and renders a progress bar whilst Windows does so.
-Although the `.appinstaller` file can be opened directly to get the same results, using a custom Win32 program is more reliable.
+Although the `.appinstaller` file can be opened directly to get the same results, using a custom Win32 program reduces needed user interaction and is more reliable.
     * A plain zip file (which doesn't auto update).
+* For macOS:
+    * Zips containing separate Intel and ARM .app folders.
+They'll be signed and notarized if credentials were supplied.
+    * Two `appcast.rss` files, one for each CPU architecture.
+These advertise updates to the integrated [Sparkle framework](https://sparkle-project.org/).
+* For Linux:
+    * A `.deb` package for Debian/Ubuntu derived distributions.
+The site directory is also an apt repository, and the `.deb` will install sources files that use it.
+    * A plain tarball (which doesn't auto update).
 * A `download.html` file that auto-detects the user's operating system and CPU when possible.
-* A `metadata.properties` file that contains extracts from your config.
+* A `metadata.properties` file that contains keys extracted from your config.
 This is here so your code can easily read the latest version by simply parsing key=value lines of text.
 * If you are self-signing, you'll also have:
     * A `.crt` file containing your Windows self-signed certificate.
     * A `launch.mac` file containing a shell script that will download the Mac app with `curl`, unpack it to `/Applications` or `~/Applications` and then start it up.